jradd/django-newproj-template/readme.md

 ## Dependencies

-This is a developer reference only.
-Additional dependencies not listed include cookbooks as referenced in the [Vagrant file](https://gist.github.com/3875868).
+This is a developer reference only to make sure that changes made to this project are referenced in its support files that are not directly included with the project.
+Dependencies not listed below include cookbooks as referenced in the [Vagrant file](https://gist.github.com/3875868).

 ### Gists referenced in this project's readme